 I’m not really sure what to call these.
 Grownup fiction, I guess.
 It’s fiction, but it deals with the hear and now, rather than purely made up words of Fantasy or SciFi, or the potential near future of SciFi.

-All of David Foster Wallace’s essays.
+I’ve enjoyed David Foster Wallace’s essays.
 Particular favourites of mine include Consider The Lobster [HTML] and A Supposedly Fun Thing I’ll Never Do Again [PDF].
-If you enjoy these then you might wish to attempt to read his novel Infinite Jest but be warned it’s a hard book to read.
-It’s worth the effort, particularly for the amazing game of Eschaton.
+His massive novel Infinite Jest is a hard book to read and I’m not sure it’s worth the effort, though the section on the game of Eschaton is excellent.

-Roald Dahl, particularly Matilda, The Witches, and Harry and the Chocolate Factory.
+Roald Dahl is fun particularly Matilda, The Witches, and Harry and the Chocolate Factory.